seth586/guides/FreeNAS/freenas_4_electrum.md

 ```

 ### Install Electrum-Personal-Server
 Electrum Personal Server is a lightweight electrum server to serve an electrum client wallet.
 The client wallets are compatible with hardware wallets like the ledger nano.
-So ditch your ledger live wallet software, and let use our own node to verify and broadcast our transactions!
+So ditch your ledger live wallet software, and let use our own node to verify receipt and broadcast our layer 1 transactions!

 Lets make sure that we have python3 and pip installed:
 ```